tesseract-protocol/icnftt/README.md

 # Avalanche Interchain NFT Transfer

-## ⚠️ Experimental

-This project is in early development and is not yet ready for production use.
-The code and documentation are provided for experimental purposes only.
-Use at your own risk.

-- Expect breaking changes
-- This code has not undergone security audits
-- The implementation may contain bugs or vulnerabilities

 ## Background

 Avalanche Interchain Messaging (ICM) is a protocol that enables asynchronous cross-chain messaging between EVM L1s within Avalanche.
 Teleporter is a smart contract interface that implements ICM, providing features like replay protection, retry mechanisms, and relayer incentivization for cross-chain communication.